21 Sep Exercising after Breast Reduction

 After going through the Breast Reduction surgery, you may be eager to return to your regular activities, including exercise.
 However, it’s essential to approach this transition carefully.
 The importance of exercise after Breast Reduction surgery extends far beyond the realm of physical fitness.

 Exercise plays a multifaceted role in your post-surgery life, serving as a crucial component in your recovery journey.
-One of the immediate benefits of engaging in appropriate physical activity is the improvement of blood circulation.
+One of the potential benefits of engaging in appropriate physical activity is increased blood circulation.
 Good circulation is vital for wound healing and can help reduce the risk of post-operative complications like blood clots or infections.

 Plastic Surgeon Dr. Guy Watts will provide you with instructions regarding exercises after Breast Reduction surgery.